 - 9. If the measurements were repeated under different conditions to optimize the INR, delete all intermediate trial impulse response files in the folder, and then restart the measurement under the current optimal condition. - 10.
-To simulate measurements in front of an NRD, on the Project tab, set Location to "R\Pos1" (denoting the reflection measurement at NRD position 1), set Group to "Reflection", and on the Position tab, enter Source: 1 and Receiver: 1. - 11.
-Because indoor RI measurements are meaningless anyway, keep the setup as is, and click the Start button to perform a test measurement. - 12.
-The Project window opens and finally shows another 9 impulse responses, now representing the reflection results for source position 1.
+To simulate measurements around an NRD, on the Project tab, set Location to "T_Element" (denoting the insulation measurement at an NRD element), set Group to "Position 1", and on the Position tab, enter Source: 1 and Receiver: 1. - 11.
+Because indoor SI measurements are meaningless anyway, keep the setup as is, and click the Start button to perform a test measurement. - 12.
+The Project window opens and finally shows another 9 impulse responses, now representing the sound insulation results for an NRD element at source position 1.